theonesean/tech-crs/index.md

 ## Introduction

 Technical illiteracy among elected leaders and their staff leads to a lack of skepticism about technological products that interfact with government.
 The website will consist of a "manifesto" detailing a general path to critically approach any new technology, regular in-depth articles about relevant technology, and a searchable dictionary of relevant terms, concepts, and buzzwords.
 This project is an attempt to use the pedagogy of critical technical practice to create and defend corporate skepticism in government.
-The intangible product of the product will be to outfit every representative or staffer with their own personal "Baloney Detection Kit," per Carl Sagan.
+The intangible product of the project will be to outfit every representative or staffer with their own personal "Baloney Detection Kit," per Carl Sagan.

 I am a technological optimist.
 I fundamentally believe that technology hasn't changed the way we think, and that most technology has lead to better outcomes for everyone.
 I am, however, also a technological skeptic.
 It's these two things that I want to instill in our government: the potential for technology to do real good, and the parts of technology (corporate control, equity, openness, unintended consequences, iteration) that must be evaluated to ensure that good is done.